Skip to content

 New neck lump, persistent hoarseness, or trouble swallowingBoxed thyroid warning symptomsContact your doctor promptly

 Most stomach discomfort on Wegovy isn't pancreatitis.
 Most nausea isn't a gallbladder emergency.
-But pain that's intense, persistent, getting worse, or clearly different from your usual "I ate too much on Wegovy" discomfort shouldn't be self-triaged for three days.
+But pain that's intense, won't quit, keeps getting worse, or feels nothing like your usual "I ate too much on Wegovy" ache is not something to sit on for three days and hope.

-A good rule of thumb: diffuse queasiness is usually a side effect pattern; focal pain, escalating pain, or symptoms that keep you from hydrating deserve a same-day plan.
+Rough rule of thumb: vague, all-over queasiness usually reads as a side effect.
+Sharp pain, escalating pain, or anything that stops you from keeping fluids down earns a same-day call.

 Pancreatitis and gallbladder problems: rare, but real

-The big red-flag complications people worry about, and they aren't made up.
-In adult weight-loss trials, acute pancreatitis was confirmed in four Wegovy-treated patients versus one placebo patient.
-Gallbladder events were more common: cholelithiasis occurred in 1.6% of Wegovy patients versus 0.7% on placebo, and cholecystitis in 0.6% versus 0.2%.
+These are the big red-flag complications people lie awake worrying about, and no, they aren't internet myths.
+In the adult weight-loss trials, acute pancreatitis was confirmed in four Wegovy-treated patients versus one on placebo.
+Gallbladder events were more common: cholelithiasis showed up in 1.6% of Wegovy patients versus 0.7% on placebo, and cholecystitis in 0.6% versus 0.2%.

 Rapid weight loss itself raises gallstone risk.
 Wegovy doesn't cancel that out.
 If you develop recurring right-upper-quadrant pain, especially after richer meals, get it checked instead of assuming it's another GI side effect.